xtmalliance/argon-server/README.md

 Take a look at sample data below to see the kind of data that can be submitted in Flight Blender

 - [Area of Interest](https://github.com/openskies-sh/flight-blender/blob/master/importers/aoi_geo_fence_samples/aoi.geojson) as a GeoJSON
-- [Geofence](https://github.com/openskies-sh/flight-blender/blob/master/importers/aoi_geo_fence_samples/geo_fence.geojson) as a GeoJSON, we have converters to convert from ED-269
+- [Geofence](https://github.com/openskies-sh/flight-blender/blob/master/importers/aoi_geo_fence_samples/geo_fence.geojson) as a GeoJSON, we have converters to convert EuroCAE from ED-269 standard
 - [Flight Declaration](https://github.com/openskies-sh/flight-blender/blob/master/importers/flight_declarations_samples/flight-1.json).
-This file follows the format specified in [Flight Declaration Protocol](https://github.com/openskies-sh/flight-declaration-protocol-development)
+This file follows the format specified in [Flight Declaration Protocol](https://github.com/openskies-sh/flight-declaration-protocol-development), optionally when using DSS components it supports "operational intent" APIs.

 ### Image Credit